dotdotcommadot/dart_robotlegs_di/README.md

 ## About

 Robotlegs DI is a Dependency Injection framework for the Google Dart programming language.
-It will also be the default DI-engine for Robotlegs for Dart
+It will also be the default DI-engine for Robotlegs for Dart.

 ### Google Dart
 Google Dart is a new open source programming language by Google, which attempts to clean up the mess web development has become.